zhouqt0/AptamerTarget_VS/README.md

 Here, we selected L-argininamide (L-Arm) binding aptamer (LABA) as an example to present all computational details and related scripts.

-There are three folders now:
+There are four folders listed below:
+1.1 Molecular_Docking
+1.2 Prime_MMGBSA
+2.1 MD_Simulation
+2.2 Binding_Free_Energy_Calculation